rasmuserik/bion/README.md

 It is designed to be

+- **Traversable.** The data structure can be traversed without unpacking/parsing the entire data structure.
+- **Compact.** The encoded format is optimised for size.

 There are several versions:

 - version 0.2 Support for **Uint8Array** in addition to standard JSON types.
 Returns Uint8Array instead of 8-bit string.
 Format is designed to be able to support fast traversal of large data later on (B+-tree-like index for objects, and direct lookup of index for arrays).